Biscuit (bread): History

-Later history

-Southern chefs may have had an advantage in creating biscuits.
-Northern American all-purpose flours, mainly grown in Ohio, Indiana and Illinois, are made from the hard spring wheats that grow in the North's cold-winter climate.
-Southern American bleached all-purpose flours, originally grown in the Carolinas, Georgia and Tennessee before national food distribution networks, are made from the soft winter wheat that grows in the warm Southern summer.
-This summer growth results in wheat that has less protein, which is more suited to the creation of quick breads, as well as cookies, cakes and muffins.

 Pre-shaped ready-to-bake biscuits can be purchased in supermarkets, in the form of small refrigerated cylindrical segments of dough encased in a cardboard can.
 These refrigerator biscuits were patented by Ballard and Ballard in 1931.

+In recent years, food franchises that focus on biscuits have gained popularity in the United States such as Bojangles originating from North Carolina in 1977 and Tudor's Biscuit World in West Virginia in 1980.
+Biscuit franchises tend to cluster in the Southern part of the United States where Southern American bleached all-purpose flours were originally used in cooking.

 Preparing

+Originally, biscuits were little more than wheat flour and water, baked to form hardtack, which was carried by travelers because it stored for long periods of time.
+By the early 1800s, commercial baking powder was developed and the biscuit took a form that resembles the modern biscuit.

-A typical recipe will include baking powder or baking soda, flour, salt, shortening or butter, and milk or buttermilk.
+A typical modern recipe will include baking powder or baking soda, flour, salt, shortening or butter, and milk or buttermilk.
 The percentages of these ingredients vary as historically the recipe would pass orally from family to family and generation to generation.
 Biscuits are almost always a savory food item.
 Sugar is rare or included in only small quantities, and was not part of the traditional recipe.
+Self-rising flour can be used, which combines leavening agents with flour to simplify mixing.

 Biscuits can be prepared for baking in several ways.
 The dough can be rolled out flat and cut into rounds, which expand when baked into flaky-layered cylinders (rolled biscuits).
 If extra liquid is added, the dough's texture changes to resemble stiff pancake batter so that small spoonfuls can be dropped upon the baking sheet to produce drop biscuits, which are more amorphous in texture and shape.

 Although most biscuits are made without yeast, a type of biscuit called an angel biscuit contains yeast as well, as do those made with a sourdough starter.

 Serving

 Biscuits may be eaten for breakfast.
-They are meant to be served warm with a choice of spread of butter, honey, cane syrup, or some fruit-based jam; otherwise, they are cut in half and become the Southern version of the breakfast sandwich, in which any combination of Country ham, tomato, scrambled eggs, bacon, or sausage is put in the biscuits halves as a filling.
+They are meant to be served warm with a choice of spread of butter, honey, cane syrup, or some fruit-based jam.
+A savory breakfast is also possible, with biscuits cut in half becoming the Southern version of the breakfast sandwich, in which any combination of country ham, tomato, scrambled eggs, bacon, or sausage is put in the biscuits' halves as a filling.
+They are sometimes served with a biscuit warmer, with the aim of keeping the biscuit warm throughout the duration of the meal.

 For dinner, they are a popular accompaniment to fried chicken, nearly all types of Southern barbecue, and several Lowcountry dishes.
 They also often figure in to the Southern version of Thanksgiving dinner as well.